grpc/proposal/A44-xds-retry.md

 | num\_retries                    | maxAttempts = num\_retries + 1 |
 | retry\_back\_off                | initialBackoff = retry\_back\_off.base\_interval <br> maxBackoff = retry\_back\_off.max\_interval <br> backoffMultiplier = 2 |

-When converting `retry_on` value to `retryableStatusCodes`, the gRPC xDS client will only convert conditions that are documented in [x-envoy-retry-grpc-on], that is, "cancelled", "deadline-exceeded", "internal", "resource-exhausted" and "unavailable", and will ignore any other conditions.
+When converting `retry_on` value to `retryableStatusCodes`, the gRPC xDS client will only convert conditions that are documented in [x-envoy-retry-grpc-on](https://www.envoyproxy.io/docs/envoy/latest/configuration/http/http_filters/router_filter#x-envoy-retry-grpc-on), that is, "cancelled", "deadline-exceeded", "internal", "resource-exhausted" and "unavailable", and will ignore any other conditions.
 If the resulting retryableStatusCodes is empty, gRPC xDS client will not include a retry policy in the corresponding route action.

 The num_retries attribute defaults to 1 as specified in Envoy API doc.
 As specified in the original retry gRFC any maxAttempts value greater than 5 will be treated as 5, so any value greater than 4, will effectively be converted to maxAttempts=5.
 If num_retries is less than 1, gRPC xDS client will reject the config by NACKing the xDS update.